RosettaCommons/documentation/scripting_documentation/LoopModeling.md

 Subtags:

 * Loop: Specify a loop to model.
 This tag may be specified multiple times to sample multiple loops.
 The skip rate controls how often that loop is skipped when picking a random loop to sample.
 The rebuild flag controls whether or not the build step is skipped for that loop.
+These are the same fields that can be specified in a loops file.

 * Build: Configure the build step.
+If "skip" is enabled, none of the loops will be rebuilt.
+You may also provide this tag with any option or subtag that would be understood by LoopBuilder.

-* Centroid:
+* Centroid: Configure the centroid refinement step.
+If "skip" is enabled, this step will be skipped.
+You may also provide this tag with any option or subtag that would be understood by LoopProtocol.
+This includes options to control how many moves to make and how annealing should work.
+Subtags control how the MonteCarlo move itself works, and should be LoopMover tags.

-* Fullatom:
+* Fullatom: Configure the fullatom refinement step.
+If "skip" is enabled, this step will be skipped.
+You may also provide this tag with any option or subtag that would be understood by LoopProtocol.
+This includes options to control how many moves to make and how annealing should work.
+Subtags control how the MonteCarlo move itself works, and should be LoopMover tags.

 * Any LoopMover:

 Caveats
   fold tree